 Ingredient Notes and Substitutions:

-- Salmon- I like to use skinless fillets.
+- Salmon- I like to use skinless wild salmon fillets for this air fryer teriyaki salmon.
 You can also use salmon with skin if you prefer.
 If you keep the skin on, you may want to line your basket with an air fryer liner so that the skin doesn't stick.

 - Soy sauce- I always use low sodium soy sauce so that I can control the amount of salt in a dish.
 You can always add more but you can't take it away!
 Substitute tamari to keep this recipe gluten free.